Pivot Strategy

 Poor execution can sabotage the best ideas

-Even a brilliant, well-considered pivot can flop if the execution is messy.
-Whether it’s teams not being on the same page, failing to communicate the changes to customers, or mismanaging resources, a well-thought-out strategy is only as good as how well it’s carried out.
+Even a brilliant, well-considered pivot can flop if execution is messy.
+Teams not on the same page, failure to communicate the changes to customers, or mismanagement of resources, all of it can sink a smart strategy.
+A well-thought-out plan is only as good as how well it’s carried out.

-If your pivot alienates the very customers who supported you from the start, it could backfire spectacularly.
+If your pivot alienates the customers who supported you from the start, it can backfire spectacularly.
 A drastic change that didn’t need to happen might leave your loyal audience wondering what happened to the product they loved, leading to lost trust and revenue.

 Not every shiny new market or trend is the golden goose.
-If your pivot is based on a hunch rather than solid data and research, you could end up investing in the wrong direction, burning time and money with little return.
+If your pivot is based on a hunch rather than solid data and research, you can end up investing in the wrong direction.
+This is where lean experimentation before committing to a full pivot earns its keep: small, low-cost tests of the new direction can tell you whether the bigger bet is worth making.

 Failing to iterate after the pivot